Dr Max Grossmann

 Attribution Policy

-The following attribution policy applies to all of my works, unless otherwise stated, if you use them for academic research:
+The following attribution policy applies to all of my works (especially my software), unless otherwise stated, if you use them for academic research:

 1. Only the license terms of a particular work are legally binding.
 This document is subsidiary to any specific license terms imposed or contracted; it does not establish or remove any rights or privileges.
 It represents only a nonbinding request to fellow researchers.
 When in doubt, refer to the license terms or contact me.